 Interdisciplinary Arts - BA

-Turn your passion for art, music, theater or writing into a career in which you create, investigate, problem solve, perform and critique.
+Turn your passion for art, music, theater, or writing into careers where you investigate, problem-solve, evaluate, connect, present, and perform.

-The goal of the Interdisciplinary Arts major is to produce individuals who are deeply arts-aware; who create, investigate, problem-solve, perform, and critique effectively; who have insight into the ways that the arts define, sustain, and depend upon society; and who can communicate ideas and opinions about the arts.
-Students are prepared to negotiate between a variety of fields in the arts.
+We believe in the personal and professional value of creativity.
+The goal of the Interdisciplinary Arts major is to encourage and develop individuals who are deeply arts-aware; who investigate, problem-solve, assess, communicate, and present effectively; and who have clear, compelling insight into how the arts define and sustain our society.
+Students learn to negotiate between and connect across a variety of fields in the arts.

 The Interdisciplinary Arts major at Pitt-Bradford provides students with a cross-curricular education in the arts that emphasizes creative problem solving and investigation.
-The program explores thematic relationships between the fine and performing arts through a combination of theoretical inquiry and experiential learning.
+The program explores thematic and structural relationships between the fine and performing arts through a combination of theoretical inquiry, co-creative projects, and experiential learning.

 You will develop skills in: